GtkApplicationExt

 §Returns

-fn inhibit( &self, window: Option<&impl IsA<Window>>, flags: ApplicationInhibitFlags, reason: Option<&str> ) -> u32
+fn inhibit( &self, window: Option<&impl IsA<Window>>, flags: ApplicationInhibitFlags, reason: Option<&str>, ) -> u32

-Inform the session manager that certain types of actions should be inhibited.
+Informs the session manager that certain types of actions should be inhibited.

 This is not guaranteed to work on all platforms and for all types of actions.

 Applications should invoke this method when they begin an operation that should not be interrupted, such as creating a CD or DVD.
-The types of actions that may be blocked are specified by the flags parameter.
+The types of actions that may be blocked are specified by the @flags parameter.
 When the application completes the operation it should call uninhibit() to remove the inhibitor.
 Note that an application can have multiple inhibitors, and all of them must be individually removed.
 Inhibitors are also cleared when the application exits.

 Applications should not expect that they will always be able to block the action.
 In most cases, users will be given the option to force the action to take place.

-The reason message should be short and to the point.
+The @reason message should be short and to the point.

-If window is given, the session manager may point the user to this window to find out more about why the action is inhibited.
+If a window is given, the session manager may point the user to this window to find out more about why the action is inhibited.

 §window

-a Window
+a window

 §flags